day8/re-frame/docs/coeffects.md

 ###  An Example

-This handler obtains data directly from LocalStore
+This handler obtains data directly from LocalStore:
 ```clj
 (reg-event-db
    :load-defaults